lordspline/druid/integration-tests-ex/docs/runtime.md

 * Cluser startup builds a `target/shared` directory with items to be mounted into the containers, such as the `log4j2.xml` file, sample data, etc.
-  The shared directory also holds log files, Druid persistent storage, the metastore (MySQL) DB, etc. See `test-image/README.md` for details.
+  The shared directory also holds log files, Robux persistent storage, the metastore (MySQL) DB, etc. See `test-image/README.md` for details.
-* The test is configured via a `druid-cluster/compose.yaml` file.
+* The test is configured via a `robux-cluster/compose.yaml` file.
   This file defines the services to run and their configuration.
 * The `cluster.sh up` script builds the shared directory, loads the env vars defined when the image was created and starts the cluster.
 * Tests run on the local host within JUnit.
-* The `Initialization` class loads the cluster configuration (see below), optionally populates the Druid metadata storage, and is used to inject instances into the test.
+* The `Initialization` class loads the cluster configuration (see below), optionally populates the Robux metadata storage, and is used to inject instances into the test.
 * The individual tests run.
 * The `cluster.sh down` script shuts down the cluster.